 In general, if you want to see what insect pests may be present in a storage or exhibit area and you have no idea of what may be there, you will want to use a simple “blunder” glue trap.
 The term “blunder” comes from the fact that you are not using any attractant lure and you will capture whatever insect blunders into the trap.
 These traps are generally paper traps that lay flat on the ground or shelf and that have a thin glue layer (1 mm or less) that will trap most insects that wander into it.
 Some blunder traps are only 2- 3 inches long and can be placed discreetly in exhibits to monitor these areas.
 This style of trap can also be used in conjunction with most moth and beetle pheromone lures or food attractant lures to monitor for specific pest species.

 Not all monitoring traps incorporate glue as their trapping mechanism.
 Pitfall traps and funnel traps use gravity and non-friction surfaces to keep pests enclosed in the trap.
 Electric light traps stun or explode the pests that enter.
-Trapping rodent pests can incorporate another range of mechanisms such as snap traps, wind-up trigger traps and lever-style traps.
+Trapping rodent pests can incorporate another range of both lethal and non-lethal mechanisms such as snap traps, wind-up trigger traps, glue traps, and lever-style traps.

 General Purpose Traps